martinhronec/Kukacka_Kristoufek_2022/README.md

 ### Repository structure

-* `BTC_sample.R`    to be added: master file: it provides a sample R code for an illustrative replication of the results for BTC (see Tab.
+* `BTC_sample.R`    master file: it provides a sample R code for an illustrative replication of the results for BTC (see Tab.
 1 in the paper)

+* `src.R`           contains additional functions

 * `BTC.csv`         original dataset for Bitcoin